The Quart Short Reading nights are a newly founded series of literary salons in Adelaide. Our motto is: great stories, well read

-If this sounds like your idea of a good night out, join us for Winter Shorts at Bibliotheca Bar and Book Exchange on Tuesday 1 August at 7:00pm.
-Come for an evening of spine-tingling stories, poetry and narrative non-fiction; stay for a perfect classic cocktail or two!
+If this sounds like your idea of a good night out, join us for Spring Shorts at Bibliotheca Bar and Book Exchange on Tuesday 17 October at 7:00pm.
+Come for an evening of heart-warming and spine-tingling stories, poetry and narrative non-fiction; stay for a perfect classic cocktail or two!

 For an idea of what you might hear (and, if you’re a writer, what you might submit) have a listen to these pieces from some of our previous reading nights:

 The Quart Short Collective are now taking rolling submissions for our upcoming reading nights.
-Winter Shorts will be held on Tuesday 1 August from 7:00pm at The Bibliotheca Bar and Book Exchange.
-To be considered for this event, we must get your piece before 5:00pm Friday 7 July.
+Spring Shorts will be held on Tuesday 17 October from 7:00pm at The Bibliotheca Bar and Book Exchange.
+To be considered for this event, we must get your piece before 5:00pm Friday 29 September.

 We are looking for stories that surprise, delight, and challenge; themes, characters, and plots that make the mind whirl or the heart jump; and stories that will sound great when read aloud.
 In addition to short fiction and poetry, we’re interested in receiving your literary non-fiction (also known as creative non-fiction).
 Writers with culturally, ethnically, and socially diverse backgrounds, as well as writers with a disability, are strongly encouraged to submit their work.